SirQuintusHorace/SirQuintusHorace/README.md

 ![](https://pbs.twimg.com/profile_banners/1548342974991323137/1657995273/1500x500)

-Hey!
+### Hey!
 I am known here online as Quintus Horace, a novice programmer/coder from a very cold country.
-I am (at the time of writing this) 17 years old with a passion for a lot of things which I will promptly list below:
+### I am (at the time of writing this) 17 years old with a passion for a lot of things which I will promptly list below:
 ### Music, programming (duh), football, books and literature,
-### Language : JS / Python
+### Languages: JS / Python

 - 🌱 I’m currently learning to code/program
 - 🤔 I’m looking for help with learning to code/program